 Fresh coconut works best for making this chutney, but if it is not readily available, you can also use frozen coconut or desiccated coconut flakes.

-If you are using frozen coconut, let it come to room temperature before blending it.
-If you blend the frozen coconut, it may cause the fats to separate from the pulp.
+If you use frozen coconut, let it come to room temperature before blending it.
+Blending the frozen coconut may cause the fats to separate from the pulp.

 Frequently Asked Questions